JOHN LENNON – MIND GAMES

 John Lennon released his first three solo albums within eighteen months; John Lennon / Plastic Ono Band (1970), Imagine (1971) and Some Time In New York City (1972).

-His first album was completely raw, brutally honest and gut wrenching.
+His first album (John Lennon/Plastic Ono Band) was completely raw, brutally honest and gut wrenching.
 His second, Imagine had rock tunes and others that veered from delicately beautiful to scathing.
 His third was intensely political, with journalistic lyrics about controversial current events – unintentionally alerting the FBI to his shenanigans and political protests (John and Yoko were chumming and slumming around the West Village with hippies and yippies; David Peel, Abbie Hoffman and Jerry Rubin).
 This began years of hassles, as the Lennons were under surveillance and fighting deportation charges, taking time away from John’s songwriting.

 John was distraught after Nixon won the presidential election in 1972, despite all of his efforts and rallies supporting McGovern.
 This led to him a drunken sexual encounter at a gathering where Yoko was present – which eventually (after the recording of Mind Games) caused her to send him away from their home in New York to Los Angeles where he descended into alcohol, madness and despair.

-John recorded Mind Games (his fourth solo album) from July through August 1973 at Record Plant in New York City.
+Lennon recorded Mind Games (his fourth solo album) from July through August 1973 at Record Plant in New York City.

 John and Yoko had just moved uptown, into The Dakota apartment building across from Central Park West.
 Yoko was working on her own album Feeling The Space.
-John borrowed most of her session musicians (David Spinozza on guitar, Ken Ascher on keyboards and drummer Jim Keltner) who had been assembled for Yoko by engineer Roy Cicala who owned Record plant at the time.
+John borrowed most of her session musicians (David Spinozza on guitar, Ken Ascher on keyboards and drummer Jim Keltner) who had been assembled for Yoko by Jim Keltner and engineer Roy Cicala who owned Record plant at the time.
 John named them the Plastic U.F.Ono Band.

 In June 1972, a book called Mind Games: The Guide to Inner Space by Robert Masters and Jean Houston (authors of another book, about psychedelic experience) was published.
 It was an instruction book, with the tag-line “Mind Games is a yoga for the West,” promoting self-exploration and regulation of human consciousness through mental exercise.
 The theme was that “Anyone can play.”
 And that humans have sufficient power to deal with our problems.